Yahosh/jquery-gerard/README.md

 # jQuery Gerard - Simple Event Tracking

-A simple plugin that allows you to track events in Google Analytics by adding a data attribute to the element you want to track.
+A simple plugin that allows you to track events in Google Analytics like you're Samuel Gerard.

 ## Usage